 Phase II: $130 million

 Location: Cleveland, Ohio

-- Preconstruction and construction services provided for expansion and renovation.
+- Preconstruction and construction services provided for the expansion and renovation.

-- A 34,000-SF Piazza becomes the central gathering place for museum visitors, as well as event space for large functions.
+- 34,000-SF Piazza became the central gathering place for museum visitors, as well as event space for large functions.

 - External renovation of 1916 building used marble from the original quarry to match the color and grain of the existing stone.

 - The atrium skylight, double-skin glass gallery enclosures and the glass corridors all incorporate advanced technologies and high-performance sustainable design features.

 - Art Galleries

 - Collection Storage

 [pgallery id=”38C00219D4″ /]